eTilbudsavis/native-android-sdk/README.md

 Cached callbacks can be identified, by the argument `isCache` present in the callback interface for the `Api` requests.
 The callback interface will actually give you both the cached result as well as the API data, unless you set a flag on the `Api` object, stating otherwise (`ONLY_RETURN_CACHE`).

-## Eta Objects
+## ShopGun Objects
 The SDK comes with a full set of Java Objects, to match responses from the API.
-Where the base Class is `EtaObject`, all other classes inherits from this class.
+Where the base Class is `ShopGunObject`, all other classes inherits from this class.

 There is a special group of identifiable classes, which has a unique identifier called `ern` as a key in the JSON response.
-These objects extends from the `EtaErnObject` and are the "base" for all objects, in the sense that they are what you are actually quering the API for.
+These objects extends from the `ShopGunErnObject` and are the "base" for all objects, in the sense that they are what you are actually quering the API for.
 The objects are:

 - `Catalog`